Curriculum & Courses

 This course focuses on the crucial differences between the roles of an occupational therapy assistant and an OTR, on the ethics of practice while in the learning process, and on the knowledge base necessary for future practice as an occupational therapist.
 This course is primarily delivered online and is highly discussion based.

-HLSC XXX – Anatomy & Physiology Review for OT Practice
+HLSC 608 – Anatomy & Physiology Review for OT Practice

 This one-hour course reviews content from previously completed anatomy & physiology courses Content focuses on the structures and functions most often encountered in OT practice such as the central nervous system and musculoskeletal systems.
 It also prepares students with tools for research and review of topics not specifically covered in this course.